goharbor/harbor/CONTRIBUTING.md

 ## Contribution guidelines

-This section gives the contributors some tips and guidelines.

 ### Pull requests

 Pull requests (PR) are always welcome, even they are small fixes like typos or a few lines of code changes.
 If there will be significant effort, please first document as an issue and get the discussion going before starting to work on it.